After last week’s post, reader rdfranciswriter commented:

 He also somewhat shrinks the age difference between his leads—Harrison Ford is twenty-three years older than Ormond, and looks younger than his years.
 Bogart was thirty years older than Hepburn, and looked even older, as his health had begun to suffer (he would be dead within three years of Sabrina’s release.)

 The Larrabee corporation is updated to buying and selling networks and televisions, cutting edge technology for the 1990’s.

 And Linus buys Sabrina a plane ticket to Paris rather than a cabin on an ocean liner.

 But the broad strokes remain.
 We still get to see David the playboy in action, a lovesick girl grow into a sophisticated woman, and Linus’ gradual realization that there’s more to life than the next big deal.
 We also get to see David punch out his brother when he realizes just what Linus has been up to, and also see David finally grow up and do what’s best for his family’s company—and his brother.

 Come on.
 This is the Golden Age of Hollywood blog.
 If I picked a 1995 remake over a film tailor-made for legend of legends Audrey Hepburn, with three Oscar winners in the lead roles and a multi-winner in the director’s chair, I’d lose my license to write here.

 Want more?
-Click here for an index of all posts in this series, as well as source notes and suggested reading.
+Click here for an index of all posts in the series, as well as source notes and suggested readings.